jqPan/tnrn-linkface/README.md

 ## Getting Started

 First, `cd` to your RN project directory, and install RNMK through [rnpm](https://github.com/rnpm/rnpm) .
-If you don't have rnpm, you can install RNMK from npm with the command `npm i -S rnkit-linkface` and link it manually (see below).
+If you don't have rnpm, you can install RNMK from npm with the command `npm i -S rnkit-linkface-n` and link it manually (see below).

 ### iOS

 * #### React Native < 0.29 (Using rnpm)

-  `rnpm install rnkit-linkface`
+  `rnpm install rnkit-linkface-n`

 * #### React Native >= 0.29
-  `$npm install -S rnkit-linkface`
+  `$npm install -S rnkit-linkface-n`

-  `$react-native link rnkit-linkface`
+  `$react-native link rnkit-linkface-n`

 #### Manually
-1. Add `node_modules/rnkit-linkface/ios/RNKitLinkFace.xcodeproj` to your xcode project, usually under the `Libraries` group
+1. Add `node_modules/rnkit-linkface-n/ios/RNKitLinkFace.xcodeproj` to your xcode project, usually under the `Libraries` group
 1. Add `libRNKitLinkFace.a` (from `Products` under `RNKitLinkFace.xcodeproj`) to build target's `Linked Frameworks and Libraries` list
 1. Add linkface framework to `$(PROJECT_DIR)/Frameworks.`